-The Shinshitei was announced to the public in September 43 at the same time the Type 100 Heavy Bomber and Type 2 Fighter were unveiled.
+The Shinshitei was announced to the public in September 1943 at the same time as the Type 100 Heavy Bomber (Ki-49 Helen) and Type 2 Fighter (Ki-44) were unveiled.
 Photos appeared in Japanese newspapers at that time.
 That makes me suspect that this photo and story were probably not earlier than that date.
 All these a/c had then been in service for many months.

 Hard to make a judgment on what the nose of an aircraft looks like from a rear perspective photo.
 Early mark III versions of the Type 100 HQ Recon a/c were in service at least by December 1943.
 One was shot down over India in that month.
 That was probably the earliest date of ops for that type.